BMO Field is one of just two Canadian stadiums lucky enough to have been selected as a venue for the upcoming 2026 World Cup.

 Who currently plays at BMO Field?

-Considering that the ground is located in Toronto, it may not be all that surprising to learn that the stadium is home to two Toronto-based sports teams.
+Located in the Canadian city of Toronto, it may not come as a surprise to learn that the stadium is home to two Toronto-based sports teams.

-The first, and perhaps most well-known, of which is Toronto FC – a football club that competes in Major League Soccer.
-Several highly respected European footballers have represented the club over the years, including the likes of Jermain Defoe, Sebastian Giovinco and Lorenzo Insigne.
+The first and arguably most well-known is Toronto FC, a football club that competes in Major League Soccer.
+Fans of European football may recognise some of the stars that have played for the team, with the likes of Jermain Defoe, Sebastian Giovinco and Lorenzo Insigne all pulling on the shirt.

 The second is the Toronto Argonauts.
 The Argos are a professional Canadian football team who play in the Eastern Division of the Canadian Football League.